nosilver4u/ewww-image-optimizer/readme.txt

 = Can I lower the compression setting for JPGs to save more space? =

 The lossy JPG optimization using TinyJPG and JPEGmini will determine the ideal quality setting and give you the best results, but you can also adjust the default quality for conversion and resizing.
-More information here: http://docs.ewww.io/article/12-jpq-quality-and-wordpress
+More information: http://docs.ewww.io/article/12-jpq-quality-and-wordpress

 = The bulk optimizer doesn't seem to be working, what can I do? =